-We are independent of the Group in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners, issued by the New Zealand Auditing and Assurance Standards Board.
+We are independent of the company in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners, issued by the New Zealand Auditing and Assurance Standards Board.

-Other than the audit, we have no relationship, with or interests, in the Group.
+Other than the audit, we have no relationship with, or interests in, the company.